 High customer complaint index

-Prudential is our pick for best coverage options in Maryland through its exceptional policy limits and flexible underwriting.
+Prudential is our pick for best coverage options in Maryland through its high policy limits and flexible underwriting.
 The insurer provides term life coverage exceeding $10 million in face value, accommodating substantial financial needs.
-Healthy applicants ages 18-50 can secure up to $3 million without medical examinations.
+Healthy applicants ages 18-50 can get up to $3 million without medical examinations.

 The company's term policies span 10, 15, 20 and 30 years, with applications accepted through age 75.
 Conversion features allow transformation to permanent coverage without additional medical requirements until age 65, provided five years have elapsed.
 Prudential's rider selection includes premium waivers, accidental death benefits and children's protection.
-The Living Needs Benefit stands out as signature coverage, enabling early death benefit access during qualifying circumstances without extra cost.
+The Living Needs Benefit allows early death benefit access during qualifying circumstances at no extra cost.

 Best Life Insurance in Maryland by Policy Type